LUCA (LUCA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LUCA Historical Price

-According to the latest data gathered on LUCA live price page, the current price of LUCA is 1.029USD.
-The circulating supply of LUCA(LUCA) is 1.50M LUCA , giving it a market capitalization of $1.54M.
+According to the latest data gathered on LUCA live price page, the current price of LUCA is 0.999903USD.
+The circulating supply of LUCA(LUCA) is 1.50M LUCA , giving it a market capitalization of $1.50M.

 The LUCA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LUCA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.